A-m-i-t-M/CNS_Project/README.md

 ---

 ### **Step 1: Push Your Container to Docker Hub (Already Done)**
-If you've already pushed your images (`bkarthik7/cns_backend` and `bkarthik7/cns_frontend`) to Docker Hub, you're ready to pull them on another machine.
+If you've already pushed your images (`bkarthik7/cns_backend` and `bkarthik7/cns_frontend`) to Docker Hub, you're ready to pull them on another machine.Once that is done go to next step

 ---